The subspace structure of maximum cliques in pseudo-Paley graphs from unions of cyclotomic classes: Algorithms and numerical computations

 In general, finding the clique number of a Cayley graph is NP-hard \cite{GR17}.
-It is not possible to exactly compute the clique number of $X=PP(q,2d,I)$ for $q>2000$ using the current computational power.
-In contrast, finding the common neighbors of $\F_p$ inside $X$ takes only polynomial-time, and SageMath can return the clique number of a graph with $<700$ vertices in a few minutes.
+Computing the clique number of $X=PP(q,2d,I)$ for $q>2000$ with the current computational power is impossible.
+In contrast, finding the common neighbors of $\F_p$ inside $X$ takes only polynomial time, and SageMath can return the clique number of a graph with $<700$ vertices in a few minutes.
 Therefore, we employ the following algorithm.

-Since the graph is $\frac{q-1}{2}$-regular, we expect that the subgraph $Y$ has roughly $q/2^k$ many vertices because the graphs we consider are pseudo-random \cites{CGW89,KP}.
-This heuristic can be proved rigorously using character sums and Weil's bound; see \cite{GS71} for a precise version.
-Since $q/2^k<700$, SageMath can return the clique number of $Y$ quickly.
+Since the graph is $\frac{q-1}{2}$-regular, we expect that the subgraph $Y$ has roughly $q/2^k$ many vertices because the graphs we consider are quasi-random \cite{CGW89}.
+Since $q/2^k<700$, SageMath can quickly return the clique number of $Y$.
 We used this algorithm to handle the exceptional cases in Theorem~\ref{thm: Peisert_clique_number}.

 In general, it suffices to consider maximum cliques containing $\{0, 1\}$.
 The reasoning is given at the beginning of the proof of Theorem~\ref{thm:clique_number}.
 When $q\leq 7^4$, we have $q/2^2 < 700$, and we can perform the algorithm outlined above with $k=2$ to find the clique number of all possible $PP(q, 2d, I)$.
 This verifies the main Conjecture~\ref{mainconj} for values of $q$ up to $7^4$.